azazellochg/em_health/docs/cli.rst

 Description
 ^^^^^^^^^^^

-This will enable perdiodic database statistics collection.
+The periodic database statistics collection is enabled by default.
+Below command can be used if you modify the pganalyze tables or functions and want to update the jobs.
 The output is used in dashboards under *DB performance* folder.

 Syntax